Pearson Korea Blog

 Read More

-South Korea is preparing to introduce major reforms to its foreign exchange market, representing the most significant changes since the 1998 financial crisis.
-Key updates include extending trading hours until 2 AM to overlap with the London market close, with future plans for 24-hour trading.
-Additionally, approved foreign financial institutions will gain direct access to Seoul’s forex market, reducing the reliance on non-deliverable forward (NDF) markets.
-Major banks such as KB Kookmin, Shinhan, Hana, and Woori are expanding their teams to register overseas branches as foreign financial institutions (RFIs), enhancing their global presence in the South Korean won market.
+South Korea is preparing to introduce major reforms to its foreign exchange market, marking the most significant changes since the financial crisis of 1998.
+A key update includes extending trading hours until 2 AM to align with the close of the London market, with the long-term aim of enabling 24-hour trading.
+Additionally, foreign financial institutions will be allowed direct access to Seoul’s forex market, reducing reliance on non-deliverable forward (NDF) markets.
+Prominent banks such as KB Kookmin, Shinhan, Hana, and Woori are bolstering their teams to register overseas branches as Recognized Foreign Institutions (RFIs), thereby enhancing their global operations in the South Korean won market.

 Read More